 The Elbe: A river in the rhythm of the tides

-The difference in water level between high and low tide in the Port of Hamburg is approximately 3.80 meters.
-We experience this tidal range on the Elbe several times a day.
-This process moves large amounts of sand and silt, which settle in the navigation channel and in the port.
+There is a difference in water level of around 3.80 metres between high and low tide in the Port of Hamburg.
+We experience this tidal range on the River Elbe several times a day.
+This process moves large quantities of sand and mud, which are deposited in the navigation channel and in the port.

 Read more